-In the 18th century, a baroque chapel was added to the church and connected with a two-story, covered passage with the monastery.
-The windows illuminating the nave of the temple were also transformed then.
-Before the mid-nineteenth century, the monastery’s economic buildings were erected, and the church area was separated from the side of the town by a wall with a gate building.
+In the first half of the 18th century, a Baroque chapel was added to the church and it was connected with the monastery building by a two-story covered passage.
+The windows illuminating the nave of the church were also transformed.
+Before the mid-nineteenth century, the economic buildings of the monastery were erected, and the church area was separated from the town side by a wall with a gatehouse.

-In 1819, the Miechów monastery was dissolved, which occupied the positions of the provosts in Przeworsk.
-After the death of the last provost of Przeworsk, in 1846 the parish was taken over by the diocese.
+In 1819, the Miechów convent, which occupied the positions of the provosts in Przeworsk, was dissolved.
+After the death of the last provost of Przeworsk, in 1846 the parish was taken by the diocese.
 A significant change in the appearance of the church was brought by the renovation of the roof, which was significantly reduced in 1845.
 Also at the beginning of the 20th century, a number of renovation and construction works were carried out at the church.
-The southern porch was removed, and two neo-gothic annexes were added on both sides of the tower.
-The roof over the southern aisle was lowered and windows illuminating the nave were changed back to the ogival.
-Larger conservation work on the complex was carried out in the 1960s and comprehensively since 1998.
+The southern porch was removed, and two neo-Gothic annexes were added on both sides of the tower.
+The roof over the southern aisle was lowered and windows illuminating the central nave were changed back to the ogival.
+Larger conservation works were carried out in the 1960s and comprehensively since 1998.

 The church and the accompanying building were situated on a small hill in the western part of the town, in the area formerly known as Kniaz Grodziszcze.
 They were built of bricks, partly with a zendrówka arranged in cross patterns, and also rhombus patterns in the tower.
 The foundations, pedestal and some architectural details were made of stones.
 The entire complex was defensive from the very beginning and was probably intended as part of the town’s fortification system.